sn-00-x/android-auto-android13/README.md

 - stock AndroidAutoStub extracted from pixel
 - custom built Google Search App and Google Speech Services Stubs
+- *This does not include the config overlay and assumes you are setting config_systemAutomotiveProjection to com.google.android.projection.gearhead some other way.*

 ## Build (Generic AOSP)